 It was extremely frustrating at times – especially if I saw a digital magazine with a neat feature I couldn’t get to work in my own digital publications.

-So let’s start with one of the most important questions:
+So let’s start with a quick Review of Issuu.com.

 What is Issuu?